mreishus/ttf-iosevka-haskell-git/README.md

 This package for Arch Linux installs the Iosevka font, but compiled with Haskell ligature support.
-The font is named "Iosevka TermLig Haskell" as not to conflict with any other versions of Iosevka installed.
+The font is named "Iosevka Term Haskell" as not to conflict with any other versions of Iosevka installed.

 This is a AUR Package not submitted to the repository.